jeremyhann/ZimaDocs/source/zimacube/Quick-Start.md

 8. Phillips Screwdriver x1
 ## Product Overview
 Before we get started, let’s take a moment to get to know ZimaCube.
-ZimaCube is a high-performance NAS device, featuring not only standard interfaces but also a variety of high-speed connections designed to meet your diverse needs.
+**ZimaCube is a high-performance NAS device**, featuring not only standard interfaces but also a variety of high-speed connections designed to meet your diverse needs.
 Let’s begin by briefly exploring the functions of these different interfaces.
 ### Front Interface Panel
 ![](https://manage.icewhale.io/api/static/docs/1723172359941_image.png)